jnozzi/cocoadev.com/SiteContent/General/BookProgInObjC.markdown

 ----

 Fantastic book.
 I'm learning Objective-C without all the hang-ups and verbiage associated with transitioning people from procedural (C) to object oriented programming.
-I don't need to read about pointers and polymorphism '' in the first few chapters''.
+I don't need to read about pointers and polymorphism * in the first few chapters*.
 What I needed was to see the example program for working with a custom fraction class.
 A complete program shown on a page and a half.
 To heck with learning C first.

 -=- Bantok (On chapter 5 and still going strong)

 ----

-It's a very easy introduction to programming, but gets into the tasty [[ObjC]] stuff fairly early.
-It's well written, except for his annoying habit of putting semicolons at the end of @implementation [[ClassName]] lines.
+It's a very easy introduction to programming, but gets into the tasty General/ObjC stuff fairly early.
+It's well written, except for his annoying habit of putting semicolons at the end of @implementation General/ClassName lines.

-''That's not technically an error, is it?''
+*That's not technically an error, is it?*

 ----